Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/07-IP addresses/IPv4 in networking.md

 * The host part uniquely identifies the machine on your network. this part of the IPv4 address is assigned to every host.
 * For each host on the network, the network part is the same, however, the host half must vary.

+##### Subnet number:
+* This is the nonobligatory part of the IPv4.
+* Local networks that have massive numbers of hosts are divided into subnets and subnet numbers are appointed to that.

+### Characteristics of IPv4:
+* IPv4 could be a 32-bit IP address.
+* IPv4 could be a numeric address, and its bits are separated by a dot.
+*